 Brighton is a popular seaside resort in the South of England, shining with diversity and design, this makes a great day trip from London especially during the summer months.
-There are some great things to see and do here, check out the beach, Pier and observation wheel or browse the vintage shops and tasty eateries in The Lanes.
+There are some great things to see and do here, check out the beach, Pier and browse the vintage shops and tasty eateries in The Lanes.
 Head to Brighton during a festival to really get a full flavour of this wonderfully eccentric city.

 Hostel/Budget rates – Dorm beds can be found between £6 – £20 whilst private rooms start at £40.

 Midrange Hotel rates – £60 – £100 depending on location.

 Transport – The great thing about Brighton is that everything is in walking distance.
 If you do want to get a taxi, you are looking at a £10-£15 cost depending on the time of day whilst buses cost around £2.40-£3 depending on the distance.
 If you decide to stay in Brighton, cheap train tickets to other coastal areas such as Eastbourne and Hastings are also available from around £5.

 Average cost of food – Lots of food chains can be found across Brighton, ideal for those looking to save some cash.
 Fish and chips can cost between £6 – £11 per person whilst lunch meals cost around the same.
 Dinners can cost upwards of £15 per head but check out the pub foods; the Wetherspoon pub chain offer great meal deals for excellent prices.